Odessa pogroms: Political polarization in a cosmopolitan port city

-The October environment was one of popular mobilization and political polarization in Odessa, characterized by railroad worker strikes, mutinies, student organization, and strikes spreading to factories, retail, and other industries.
-High school and university students returning from their summer breaks brought in their parents and teachers to the revolutionary activities, who let them use lecture halls for organizing.
-Aimed at the autocracy in general and not a specific employer, the strikes enjoyed popular support, but in public spaces they often clashed with Cossacks and the police, leading to barricades, shootings, injuries, and casualties.
+Popular mobilization and political polarization pervaded Odessa in October, inspiring railroad worker strikes, mutinies, and student organization.
+Strikes spread to factories, retail, and other industries.
+High school and university students returning from their summer breaks introduced their parents and teachers to their revolutionary activities, who then let them use lecture halls for organizing.
+Aimed at the autocracy in general and not a specific employer, the strikes enjoyed popular support, but in public spaces they clashed with Cossacks and the police, who responded with barricades, shootings, injuries, and casualties.
 Police morale was at a low and they were operating at reduced effectiveness.
-The military was called in to help when the police could not handle the popular unrest, but in many cases they were poorly trained and essentially uniformed peasants.
+The military was called in to help when the police could not handle the popular unrest, but in many cases troops were poorly trained and essentially uniformed peasants.
 They were often disloyal, and conscription for the Russo-Japanese War and the events of the 1905 Revolution contributed to a growth of mutinies in the army and navy.
-This had the effect that the military, when called to suppress unrest, instead frequently contributed to it, joining in the looting and killing despite official policy forbidding troop participation in pogroms.
+This had the effect that the military, when called to suppress the pogroms, instead frequently contributed to it, joining in the looting and killing despite official policy forbidding troop participation.

 Jewish radicalized students and Jewish revolutionaries who had left the city returned to defend their community during the pogroms.
 Socialist groups such as the Jewish Labor Bund urged the community to emulate Jewish biblical heroes such as David and Joshua and to abandon their passivity and resist the violence and oppression.
 Jews became associated with revolutionaries in the popular imagination, even though the extent of Jewish revolutionary activity was exaggerated or even fabricated.
 Some Jewish revolutionaries were arrested for stockpiling homemade bombs, urging Jews to arm themselves for self-defense and join the revolution.
 Some Jewish youths joined the student strikes and public demonstrations or joined revolutionary parties to organize Jewish self-defense, procuring weapons and forming armed brigades.
 While this had the effect of saving some Jewish lives, it also fed the perception that Jews were instigators of trouble.

 On 17 October, Tsar Nicholas II issued the October Manifesto, which established civil liberties for the people and promised to create an elected assembly.
 It was reported in Odessa on 18 October, causing celebration in the streets.
 Jews hoped that the Manifesto would lead to greater freedom and less antisemitism in the Russian Empire.
-While many Jews and liberals in Odessa celebrated the October Manifesto, conservatives considered the document as a threat to the autocracy and the might of the Russian Empire.
+While many Jews and non-Jews in Odessa celebrated the October Manifesto, monarchists disapproved of the document and supported the autocracy.

 Contributing to the climate of political polarization in Odessa, pro-tsarist, right-wing organizations, such as the Black Hundreds, consolidated their ranks to counter revolutionary and liberal movements.
 These groups viewed the anti-government opposition as a threat to the autocracy and Russian national identity.
 Their newspapers and leaflets blamed minorities such as Poles, Armenians, Georgians, and especially Jews, for the social and political unrest, calling on Russians to "beat the Jews, students and wicked people who seek to harm our Fatherland".